londelec/leandcxmlman/source/sections/IEC103ma/DITable.rst

    * :(attr):
      :val:     xxxx.x1xx
-     :desc:    DI event is generated **every time** it is received from outstation.
-Invalid [IV] flag is automatically cleared from these DI objects when outstation becomes online ensuring they are are always valid. :inlinetip:`This option is only used for backward compatibility.`
+     :desc:    DI event is generated **every time** object is received from outstation.
+Invalid [IV] flag is automatically cleared from these DI objects when outstation goes online which ensures they are always valid. :inlinetip:`This option is only used for backward compatibility.`

    * :attr:    Bit 7
      :val:     0xxx.xxxx